Perelandra0x309/secure-im/README.md

 </ul>
 <br>
 <blockquote>
-What the server sees:[1]
+What the server sees:[1]<br>
-- Your plaintext chats unless you use encryption such as OTR, PGP, or OMEMO.
+- Your plaintext chats unless you use encryption such as OTR, PGP, or OMEMO.<br>
-- Your contact list is saved to the server in plaintext
+- Your contact list is saved to the server in plaintext<br>
-- Precise time you logged in or out
+- Precise time you logged in or out<br>
-- Precise time you sent any messages to a contact and what messages they send you.
+- Precise time you sent any messages to a contact and what messages they send you.<br>
-- Whether you are online or not, and your status.
+- Whether you are online or not, and your status.<br>
-- Who you contacted, when, and how frequently.
+- Who you contacted, when, and how frequently.<br>
 - SHA-1 hash of your password.
 Improperly configured servers may store passwords in plaintext.
 </blockquote>
 My verdict: The best option for a wide base of users.<br>